mrudowski/nxExp/apps/zen-gardens/README.md

 - with some nice licensed tile sets

 ### Phase 0
-- ✅ Superb `Slot` component with svg hotspot
+- ✅ Superb `Slot` component with tile `Sprite` and svg hotspot
 - ✅ placed on `Level`
 - ✅ which is a part of bigger (multi level) `Scene`
+- ✅ simple Palette

 ### Phase I

-#### Switchable tiles palette/atlas
+#### Palette
 - we cannot mix tile sets
 - ✅ images + meta desc file
 - full of blocks
-- with names
+- ✅ with names (in tooltips)
 - when switch we switch all tiles - in palette and on canvas
-- searchable
 - used counter
 - show/hide not used
-- multi selection (working with filters)
 - active in `paint` mode / disabled in `selection` mode
 - different height of tiles?

-#### Iso Canvas
+#### Scene
-- 5x5 or bigger? (selectable in Phase II)
+- ✅ 5x5 or bigger
-- multilevel in the future (in Phase II)
+- ✅ one level
-- when `paint` mode we paint (by click and dragging)
+- when `paint` mode we paint
+  - ✅ by click
+  - and drag
-- when we select more then one tile we randomize
+- when we select more then one tile on Palette we randomize them when paint

+### Phase II

+#### Palette
+- searchable
+- multi selection (working with filters)
+- different height of tiles?

+#### Scene
+- selectable size
+- multilevel in the future
-- when `selection` mode we single select tile (and see it's options in Phase II)
+- when `selection` mode we single select tile and see it's options

 ## Base blueprint